 Eczema often affects the face, and facial eczema can be particularly distressing because it is so visible.
 In addition, facial skin is very sensitive, and even the mildest degree of inflammation can feel sore, itchy and uncomfortable.
 For some individuals, facial eczema is a short-lived problem, lasting only a week or two.
-For others, it may be more longstanding, with a negative impact on quality of life.
-Like eczema on other areas of the body, affected skin is red or darker than a person’s normal skin colour, depending on skin tone; dry and flaky, and sometimes weepy, crusty, or blistered.
+For others, it may be more long-standing, with a negative impact on quality of life.
+Like eczema on other areas of the body, affected skin is red or darker than a person’s normal skin colour, depending on skin tone; dry and flaky; and sometimes weepy, crusty, or blistered.
 In skin of colour, areas affected by eczema can become darker as skin pigmentation is affected by inflammation, and then, as eczema resolves, the skin can become lighter.
 If the skin around and under the eyes is repeatedly rubbed, it can take on a temporary wrinkled appearance.
-In people with atopic eczema, permanent folds under the eye can be seen; these are genetic and are known as ‘Dennie-Morgan folds’.
+In people with atopic eczema, permanent folds under the eyes can be seen.
+These are genetic and are known as ‘Dennie-Morgan folds’.

 Facial eczema may occur in isolation or as part of a generalised eczema.
-In most people there is no identifiable cause, but usually there is a history of atopic eczema – an in-built or constitutional eczema affecting other body areas.
-Sometimes, contact dermatitis, a type of eczema caused by contact with an external irritant chemical or allergen can be the cause of facial eczema.
+Often there is no identifiable cause, especially when there is a history of atopic eczema or chronic eczema affecting other body areas.
+Sometimes, contact dermatitis, a type of eczema caused by contact with an external irritant or allergen, can be the cause of facial eczema.
 This can occur in anyone, even in people with no history of eczema, and can be caused by a variety of substances.
 These include facial products, airborne allergens at home and at work, and even nail products (varnish and gel nails).
 If allergy is suspected, a referral to a dermatologist for patch testing is often required, as it is not always possible to tell if someone has an allergic facial eczema by appearance alone.

-This is the most common form of eczema in childhood and it often involves the face.
+This is the most common form of eczema in childhood.
 The cheeks are one of the first parts of the body to be affected by infantile eczema, and this usually occurs within the first few months of life.
 When a baby starts weaning, eczema is common around the mouth.
-After a year, eczema typically spreads to other areas such as the arm and leg folds.
-Affected skin is red or darker than the child’s normal skin colour, depending on skin tone; dry, flaky and itchy, and at times may become weepy and crusty or blistered.
-Weeping and crusting can be a sign of bacterial infection.
-In babies under one year, facial eczema is very common around the neck folds and cheeks, but the eyelid involvement is rare.
+After a year, eczema typically spreads to other areas, such as the arm and leg folds.
+Affected skin is red or darker than the child’s normal skin colour, depending on skin tone; dry, flaky and itchy; and at times may become weepy and crusty or blistered.
+Weeping and crusting can be a sign of a bacterial infection.
+In babies under one year, facial eczema is very common around the neck folds and cheeks, but eyelid involvement is rare.
 In older children, the whole face and eyelids can be affected, especially if the child also has hay fever.
+All children who have had eczema will be left with sensitive skin, and eczema can return at any age.
 Adults with atopic eczema often have facial involvement, which can be a persistent area of eczema, and often related to contact dermatitis.
-However, all children who have had eczema can be left with a sensitive skin, and eczema can return at any age.

-For more information, see the National Eczema Society factsheets on Seborrhoeic dermatitis and cradle cap in infants and Seborrhoeic dermatitis in adults (below).
+For more information, see National Eczema Society’s factsheets on Seborrhoeic dermatitis and cradle cap in infants and Seborrhoeic dermatitis in adults.

 Irritant contact dermatitis

 Most people use a range of cosmetics and toiletries in daily life and these can cause irritation.
 Examples include soap, foaming washes, exfoliating scrubs, cleansers, toners, make-up, sunscreens and shaving foam.
-Repeated use, especially in someone with an eczema tendency, can lead to dryness and soreness of the skin.
-Remember that skin care products can cause irritation even if they are labelled ‘dermatologically tested’, ‘natural’ or ‘organic’.
+Overuse and even limited use, especially in someone with an eczema tendency, can lead to dryness and soreness of the skin.
+Even products labelled ‘dermatologically-tested’, ‘natural’ or ‘organic’ can cause irritation.
 None of these terms guarantees that a product will be trouble-free, especially if it is used by someone with an existing facial eczema.
 Cosmetic products should be avoided when facial eczema is active, as they are only intended for use on normal/unaffected skin.

 Changes in temperature and humidity often aggravate eczema.
 Some people find that their skin improves in the summer, while others find that hot weather makes them itch and scratch more.
 Many find that their skin tends to be worse in the winter, when the face, in particular, is exposed to harsh winds, rain, sleet and snow.
 Moving from the cold into the dry heat of centrally heated buildings can also make the condition worse.

 Children, in particular, occasionally suffer from a localised type of irritant contact dermatitis around the lips, as a result of repeated licking, known as ‘lip-licking dermatitis’.
-The habit arises because the person finds that their dry lips are temporarily more comfortable after being licked, but in the long-term, the repeated contact between saliva and the skin does more harm than good.
+The habit arises because the person finds that their dry lips are temporarily more comfortable after being licked, but in the long-term, the repeated contact between saliva and skin does more harm than good.

 Allergic contact dermatitis

 The most common causes of allergic contact dermatitis on the face are fragrances/perfumes (both natural and synthetic) and preservative chemicals in toiletries and cosmetics (e.g. methylchloroisothiazolinone (MCI) and methylisothiazolinone (MI), also known as Kathon CG (MCI/MI)).
-Other examples include hair dye and nail varnish (nail varnish allergy often appears on the face rather than the nail area, due to fingers touching the face).
+Other common allergens include hair dye and nail varnish (nail varnish and gel allergy often appear on the face rather than the nail area, due to fingers touching the face).
 An allergy that has become more prevalent in recent years is methacrylate allergy.
 This has increased with the demand for acrylic nails.

-Many people assume that because they have used a product such as hair dye for several years without any problems, they cannot be allergic to it.
-Actually it’s the other way around – the more you apply a potential allergen to your skin, the more likely it is that you will one day become allergic to it!
+People often assume that because they have used a product such as hair dye for several years without any problems, they cannot be allergic to it.
+Actually, it is the other way around – the more you apply a potential allergen to your skin, the more likely it is that you will one day become allergic to it!
 This is called a ‘type IV delayed sensitivity reaction’.

 Sometimes, people develop an allergic skin reaction to the treatments used for their facial eczema or for related/unrelated conditions on or around the face (e.g. antibiotic ear drops or eye drops).
 This may give the impression that a treatment is not working because the rash persists as long as the problematic cream/ointment/medication is used.
 It can sometimes be difficult to tell the difference by appearance alone between a skin infection and a strong allergic reaction.

-Contact dermatitis is worse on the part of the skin that has been in direct contact with the allergen – so lipstick allergy affects the lips, mascara allergy affects the eyelids etc. Nickel remains one of the most common allergies in women, who often develop their allergy after repeatedly wearing jewellery containing inexpensive metal – this is especially the case with earrings worn in pierced ears.
+Allergic contact dermatitis is worse on the area of skin that has been in direct contact with the allergen – so lipstick allergy affects the lips, mascara allergy affects the eyelids etc. Nickel allergy remains one of the most common allergies in women, who often develop it after repeatedly wearing jewellery containing inexpensive metal – this is especially the case with earrings worn in pierced ears.

 Allergic contact dermatitis is an example of a delayed allergy reaction as it appears over several hours or days.
 It is not to be confused with an immediate stinging or itchy sensation after applying a substance, which is usually just a sign of sensitive skin.
 The delayed onset of an allergic reaction can make it difficult for the affected person to pinpoint what has caused the problem.

-Patch tests can help to identify if someone has allergic contact dermatitis.
-They involve the application of small quantities of allergens to skin unaffected by eczema, usually on the upper back.
+Patch testing can help identify if someone has allergic contact dermatitis.
+It involves the application of small quantities of allergens to skin unaffected by eczema, usually on the upper back.
 This area of skin must be kept dry and will be examined over several days to see if there is a reaction.
 Patch testing is a very safe and useful way to investigate suspected allergic contact dermatitis, but it can take considerable skill to interpret the results, and should only be carried out by a specialist who has had appropriate training.
-Once an allergen has been identified, it is important to avoid or minimise contact with this in the future, as there is at present no way of reversing a skin allergy.
+Once an allergen has been identified, it is important to avoid or minimise contact with it in the future, as there is at present no way of reversing a skin allergy.

 Light sensitive eczema

-Our faces are exposed to sunlight on a daily basis, and this can act as a trigger factor for eczema.
-On the other hand, many people with eczema find that their skin improves in warm, sunny weather, and indeed phototherapy (a prescribed course of ultraviolet therapy, administered and supervised in dermatology departments) is an additional treatment option for chronic, widespread eczema.
+Many people with eczema find that their skin improves in warm, sunny weather, and phototherapy (a prescribed course of ultraviolet therapy, administered and supervised in a hospital dermatology department) is an additional treatment option for chronic, widespread eczema.
 However, some people with atopic eczema or facial seborrhoeic dermatitis notice that their skin worsens in strong sunlight.

-Certain medications for other conditions can cause an individual to become more sensitive to sunshine and burn easily, and this often shows up on the face, upper neck and backs of the hands, as these are the body parts that are most frequently exposed to the light.
-Examples include some diuretic tablets taken for high blood pressure, and antibiotics.
-Shaded areas such as under the chin and behind the ears tend not to be affected, and this can be a helpful clue that sunlight sensitivity is a problem.
+Certain medications for other conditions can cause an individual to become more sensitive to sunlight, and burn easily, and this often shows up on the face, upper neck and backs of the hands, as these are the body parts that are most frequently exposed to the light.
+Examples of such medications include some diuretic tablets taken for high blood pressure, and antibiotics.
+Shaded areas, such as under the chin and behind the ears, tend not to be affected, and this can be a helpful clue that sunlight sensitivity is a problem.

 Treatment of facial eczema

-- To remove scaling skin and for skin cleansing, use a medical emollient as a soap substitute.
+- To cleanse the skin and remove scaling, use a medical emollient as a soap substitute.
 Avoid cosmetic skin cleansers as they generally contain detergent and fragrance.

-- Pat gently with a soft towel to dry the skin – do not rub.
+- Gently pat the skin with a soft towel to dry it – do not rub.

 - Avoid soap, detergents, exfoliating scrubs and toners.